Driving While Disqualified

 Defend Against Driving While Disqualified in Brampton & Orangeville

-If you have been convicted of a driving offence, consequences can include the loss or suspension of your driver’s licence.
-At the Richard Allman Law Office, he will defend you against charges of Driving While Disqualified in Brampton, Orangeville and the surrounding areas.
-Operation while disqualified is defined under Section 259 (4) of the Criminal Code as operating “a motor vehicle… while disqualified from doing so, other than an offender who is registered in an alcohol ignition interlock device program established under the law of the province in which the offender resides and who complies with the conditions of the program”.
+If you have been convicted of a driving offence, consequences can include losing or suspending your driver’s licence.
+At the Richard Allman Law Office, Richard will defend you against charges of Driving While Disqualified in Brampton, Orangeville and the surrounding areas.
+The operation, while disqualified, is defined under Section 259 (4) of the Criminal Code as operating “a motor vehicle… while disqualified from doing so, other than an offender who is registered in an alcohol ignition interlock device program established under the law of the province in which the offender resides and who complies with the conditions of the program”.
 As it normally follows an earlier driving offence, there can be serious penalties, including prison sentences.

 Call the Richard Allman Law Office to learn more.